 Chronic conditions become dominant in the fall and can linger into winter.
-These “chronic” issues are not easily treated and respond more to preventative and herbal therapy than waiting for the issues to arise and using chemical drug therapy to control.
+These “chronic” issues are not easily treated, so it's better to take preventative steps rather than waiting for issues to arise and using chemical drug therapy to treat.

-Most of us have this issue – itchy eyes that cause rubbing, bronchitis, scratchy skin, and excessive fall shedding all result from fall pollen allergies.
-The therapy is to get the allergen off the skin.
-Use VET BASICS® Hypoallergenic Shampoo
+Most of us have this issue – itchy eyes, bronchitis, scratchy skin, and excessive fall shedding all result from fall pollen allergies.
+The key is to get the allergen off the skin.
+Use a hypoallergenic shampoo

 on the tummy between baths.
-NaturVet® Allergy Aid Soft Chews
+NaturVet® Aller-911 Soft Chews

-are also a great all-natural supplement that gives support during the long allergy season.
+are a great all-natural supplement that gives support during the long allergy season.

-Shedding is natural, but excessive shedding happens due to allergy irritations causing the pet to shed their summer coat quickly.
-Managing the shedding is best done before bath time by stripping the coat twice weekly with a stripping comb, like Mars® Coat King Strippers
+Shedding is natural, but excessive shedding is the result of allergy irritations, causing the pet to shed his summer coat quickly.
+Managing the shedding is best done before bath time by stripping the coat twice weekly with a stripping comb, like Millers Forge Deluxe Medium Tooth Comb

 .
-The allergies and the hair coat will also respond to Doc Roy's® TRI OMEGA 3
+This is even more necessary for medium and long-haired dogs.
+After stripping the coat, you should wash the hair with a hypoallergenic shampoo.
+The allergies and the hair coat will also respond to Doc Roy's® Tri Omega 3

 once a day.
-Omega 3 fatty acids have an anti-inflammatory effect and essential fatty acids encourage soft winter coat growth to replace the summer one.
+Omega 3 fatty acids have an anti-inflammatory effect, plus they encourage soft winter coat growth to replace the summer one.

 Fall eyes are itchy and are rubbed excessively.
-They make thick tears to soothe resulting in eye junk accumulating on eye lids!
+The result is thick tears to soothe the irritation.
+This results in eye junk accumulating on the eyelids.
 Some dogs rub excessively and hair that already wants to shed is removed around the eyes.
-This is unsightly and an indication you will need to help with eye irritation!
-Vetericyn® Ophthalmic Gel
+This is unsightly and an indication you will need to help with eye irritation.
+Using Vetericyn® Ophthalmic Gel

 daily will stop the itch and quiet the rubbing.
 Once under control, eyes should be treated before baths to prevent issues.
 Daily treatment can resume if rubbing and itching resumes.

 Ears are an extension of the skin, so all the scratching and shedding often results in ear infections – usually yeast!
-Doc Roy’s® EAR CLEANSER
+VET BASICS® Ear Cleanser

 or Zymox® Otic with Hydrocortiosone

 if you need treatment.
-Ear Cleaners should never hurt – if the one you have does, stop!!
-Doc Roy’s®
+Ear cleaners should never hurt – if the one you have does, stop using it.
+VET BASICS®

 Ear Cleanser is commonly used on puppies and will not hurt!

-Cool nights and warm days bring on arthritis and cold is harder on joints, especially on our old active friends.
+Cool nights and warm days bring on arthritis and cold is harder on joints, especially on our old and active friends.
 Our goal is to keep them active and comfortable.
-It is time to start on Doc Roy's® ACHES AWAY STAGE II
+It is time to start on Doc Roy's® Aches Away Stage II

 for 30 days to help the soreness.
-Keep them active with a short walk and use a jacket for your dog if you live in the colder environments.
+Keep them active with a short walk, and use a jacket for your dog if you live in the colder environments.
 Going for walks keeps them active and keeps their weight under control.
-When it's time to rest, give them someplace warm to lay down, like the Lectro-Kennel™ Heated Pad & Cover
+When it's time to rest, give them a warm place to lay down, like the Lectro-Kennel™ Heated Pad

-Foot problems often happen from dogs limping, which causes them to walk on the sides of their pads.
-This causes the pads to either tear off or expose raw tissues under the pad.
+Foot problems often result from limping, which causes dogs to walk on the sides of their pads.
+This either causes the pads to tear off or exposes raw tissues under the pad.
 Both are very painful.
-We have learned from sled dogs that Doc Roy's® ACHES AWAY
+We have learned from sled dogs that Doc Roy's® Aches Away

-to help with healing and eliminating the need to wrap their feet or put socks on again!
+to promote healing and eliminate the need to wrap their feet or put socks on again!

-Winter is a great time of year for a dog if you get ready for it; it is closer than you think!
+Winter is a great time of year for a dog if you are ready for it!